France says Omicron to be dominant variant soon, resists new restrictions | Health

 "This is why we are moving fast on booster shots."
 Omicron has sparked a divided response in Europe.

-Germany, Scotland, Ireland, and the Netherlands are among countries that have reimposed partial or full lockdowns or other social distancing measures.
-British Prime Minister Boris Johnson said he would not introduce new COVID-19 curbs in England before Christmas, but warned he might need to act afterward.
+Germany, Scotland, Ireland and the Netherlands are among countries that have reimposed partial or full lockdowns or other social distancing measures.
+British Prime Minister Boris Johnson said he would not introduce new COVID-19 curbs in England before Christmas, but warned he might need to act afterwards.
 France is reporting about 70,000 coronavirus infections a day as it battles a fifth wave of the epidemic.

 The Omicron variant will be the dominant strain of the virus in France by early January, Veran said.
-France has for months required a health pass for people to enter bars, restaurants, museums, and other entertainment venues.
-In recent days it has closed nightclubs and canceled New Year's Eve firework displays.
+France has for months required a health pass for people to enter bars, restaurants, museums and other entertainment venues.
+In recent days it has closed night clubs and cancelled New Year's Eve firework displays.

 However, Veran said there were no plans at this stage for further restrictions or an extension of school holidays, though he cautioned nothing could be ruled out.
-France registered 210 COVID-19 deaths in hospitals on Monday, taking the country's total death toll to 94,913.
+France registered a 210 COVID-19 deaths in hospitals on Tuesday, taking the country's total death toll to 94,913.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)